-The Group provides cash advances to its officers and employees for various business related expenses incurred which are subject for liquidation generally within 30 days.
+The Group provides cash advances to its officers and employees for various business-related expenses incurred which are subject for liquidation generally within 30 days.
 Other advances include advances to third party companies which are collectible upon demand.
-No provision for ECL on advances to third party companies was recognized in 2021, 2020 and 2019.
-Allowance for ECL on advances to third party companies amounting to nil as at December 31, 2021 and 2020.
+No provision for ECL on advances to third party companies was recognized in 2022, 2021 and 2020.
+Allowance for ECL on advances to third party companies amounted to nil as at December 31, 2022 and 2021.